-ALAC Members, or any individual selected to replace an ALAC Member for the purposes of the vote, are encouraged to consult with the RALO from their region, but voting will however be undirected and votes must be cast in the best interests of At-Large, the ALAC and ICANN.
+ALAC Members, or any individual selected to replace an ALAC Member for the purposes of the vote, are encouraged to consult with the RALO from their region, but voting will however be undirected and votes must be confidentially cast in what the ALAC Member believes to be in the best interests of At-Large, the ALAC and ICANN.

+If an elector for any reason knows that they will not be able to cast a vote through any of the approved methods, the elector may name someone to act as their proxy by informing the Chair of the BMSPC and At-Large Staff.
+That person may only cast a vote as explicitly directed by the elector.

 Voting Process

 All votes must be by secret ballot.
 Votes may be cast electronically, in person, telephonically or some combination thereof.
 For votes cast in person or telephonically, the services of a trusted third party will ensure the secrecy of the ballot.
-Proxies are allowed only in accordance with explicit BMSPC rules governing their use.

 If there is only one candidate on the Final Candidate List, that candidate will be acclaimed the winner.

-If there are more than three candidates on the Final Candidate List, the first vote of the electorate will use an accepted voting method that will allow the three most preferred candidates to be selected.
+If there are more than three candidates on the Final Candidate List, the first vote of the electorate will use a form of Single Transferable Vote (STV) method that will allow the three most preferred candidates to be selected.
+If, in the process of this STV, one candidate receives more than 50% of the first preference votes cast, that candidate will be declared the winner.
+The detailed vote results, along with intermediate results if there were multiple eliminations in the STV must be announced once this round is completed.

 When there are three candidates remaining, there will be a vote of the electorate.
 Should one candidate receive more than 50% of votes cast, that candidate will be declared the winner.
 If not, the candidate with the least votes will be removed.
-If there is a tie for last position, and if sufficient time remains, the BMSPC will run the tied election over again in case voter positions have changed.
+If there is a tie for last position, and if sufficient time remains, the BMSPC will run the entire election with all three candidates over again in case voter positions have changed.
 This can be done just once in any given step of the process.
+Detailed vote results will be announced at the completion of the vote.

+Option 2: Replace Highlighted sentence with: If there is a tie for last position, and if sufficient time remains, the BMSPC will have a run-off election among the tied candidates.
+Option 3: No re-run, a tie will be addressed by a random selection as per 19.11.6

+Option 4: Use the same method as in 19.11.3.
+If there is a tie, the system will automatically address it.
+If random selection is used, it will be internal to the system and not verifiable.

 When there are two candidates remaining, there will be a vote of the electorate.
 Should one candidate receive greater than 50% of votes cast, that candidate will be declared the winner.
 If there is a tie, and if sufficient time remains, the BMSPC will run the tied election over again in case voter positions have changed.
+Detailed vote results will be announced at the completion of every vote.

-If there is no time to run the tied election over again as called for in 19.11.4 and 19.11.5, a random selection by a method determined in advance by the BMSPC will be used to identify the candidate to be removed.
+If there is no time to run the tied election over again as called for in []19.11.5, a random selection by a method determined in advance by the BMSPC will be used to identify the candidate to be removed.
+Such method will be one that does not rely on trusted agents but can be independently verified.

+If multiple voting rounds are necessary and if the schedule permits, time should be allowed for discussion and consultation between rounds.